MLA Style Manual, 8th Edition

 Core Elements to MLA-style Citations

-The newest edition of the MLA Handbook works to create citations that are constructed by shared traits of research and reference resources.
+The MLA Handbook works to create citations that are constructed by shared traits of research and reference resources.

 There are now core elements that must be identified to create a citation.
 The following chart is provided for more information on how to format a citation: